Shloka: Metrical pattern

 of two 8-syllable pādas, can take either a pathyā ("normal") form or one of several vipulā ("extended") forms.
 The form of the second foot of the first pāda (II.) limits the possible patterns the first foot (I.) may assume.

-The scheme below, given by Macdonell, shows the form of the śloka in the classical period of Sanskrit literature (4th–11th centuries CE):
+The scheme below, given by Macdonell, shows his understanding of the form of the śloka in the classical period of Sanskrit literature (4th–11th centuries CE):

 In poems of the intermediate period, such as the Bhagavad Gita, a fourth vipulā is found.
 This occurs 28 times in the Bhagavad Gita, that is, as often as the third vipulā.
 When this vipulā is used, there is a word-break (caesura) after the fourth syllable: